oneaudit/katana-ng/README.md

    ...
 ```

 ✍️ Folders `/assets/`, `/assets/img/`, etc. will be crawled and shown in the output.
+By design, they will be shown in the output even if it's 403 or 404.

 ## JSLuice Improved Support